Zalrioth/Mana/README.md

 ## Getting Started

-Mana is a 2D and 3D Vulkan rendering engine written in pure C. It's designed to simplify many of the most common tasks <br/>
+Mana is a WIP cross platform 2D and 3D rendering engine written in C. Clang is currently the only tested compiler on all platforms.
+Better OSX/Linux and GCC/MSVC support will be coming up soon. <br/>

 ### Setting Up a Project

 Clone the repo and download all dependencies/submodules in the lib folder.
-Build with CMake and you should be good to go.
-LLVM is the only tested compiler on all platforms.
-Better OSX/Linux support will be coming up soon.<br/>
+Build with CMake and you should be good to go.<br/>

 ### Features

 Dual Contouring terrain generation<br/>
 Collada model and animation parser<br/>
 10-Bit rendering support<br/>
 TBD💩<br/>